arayabrain/space-engineers-ai-spaceship-generator/README.md

 <p align="center">
   <img src="media/pcgsepy_banner.png" alt="pcgsepy_banner" height="120"/>
 </p>
-Research code for the Space Engineers PCG project developed under the GoodAI research grant.
+Projects developed as part of the Space Engineers PCG project, supported by a [GoodAI research grant](https://www.goodai.com/using-open-ended-algorithms-to-generate-video-game-content-in-space-engineers/).

 ## Code availability
 The code is open source and is currently under development on the [Araya Inc. repository](https://github.com/arayabrain/space-engineers-ai-spaceship-generator) for the purposes of the user study.
 After the user study is completed, any issue or PR should be addressed to the [GoodAI fork repository](https://github.com/martinpoliak-goodai/space-engineers-ai-spaceship-generator).